 Settings menu of FireProtect and FireProtect Plus fire detectors.
 Allows configuring interconnected FireProtect alarms of fire detectors.

 The feature is recommended by European fire standards, which require, in the event of a fire, a warning signal power of at least 85 dB at 3 meters from the sound source.
 Such sound power wakes up even a soundly sleeping person during a fire.
-And you can quickly disable triggered fire detectors using the Ajax app, Button, or KeyPad.
+And you can quickly disable triggered fire detectors using the Ajax app, Button, or KeyPad/KeyPad Plus.

 System Integrity Check